janisoteps/audio-translation/README.md

 ## 🐛 Troubleshooting

 ### No audio is being captured

+**If on iPhone/iPad:**
+- Unfortunately, iOS does not support Web Speech Recognition
+- This is an Apple restriction, not a bug
+- Please use an Android phone or desktop computer instead

+**If on Android/Desktop:**
 - Check microphone permissions in browser settings
+- Look for the microphone icon in the browser address bar and click "Allow"
 - Ensure microphone is not muted or being used by another application
 - Try refreshing the page and granting permissions again
+- For Android: Settings → Apps → Chrome → Permissions → Microphone → Allow

 ### Translations are delayed
 - Check your internet connection speed